Al Unser: Retirement

 After reorganization at Team Penske in 1990, Unser was finally crowded out of his part-time ride.
 With competitive rides filling up, and his career winding down, he joined the sub-par Patrick Racing Alfa Romeo team for 1990.
 After finishing 13th at Indy, Unser returned to the team for the Michigan 500.
 A broken right-front push-rod after only six practice laps led to a severe crash.
 The 51 year-old Unser suffered a broken right femur, right collarbone, and three upper right ribs.
 He quit the team after the crash.

-He spent most of the month of May 1991 shopping around for a competitive ride.
+Unser spent most of the month of May 1991 shopping around for a competitive ride.
 The restrictions on the number of leases to the Chevy Ilmor engine kept him out of a ride during the first week of practice.
 A last-minute deal with the UNO/Granatelli team (where he would be Arie Luyendyk's teammate) fell through when there was not enough time to prepare the car.
 Instead of jumping into another car "just to make the show," Unser sat out the 1991 race and watched from the sidelines for the first time since 1969.

 In 1992, Unser entered the month of May for the second year in a row without a ride.
 During the first week of practice, Nelson Piquet was involved in a serious crash, and was unable to drive.
 Unser was hired by Team Menard to fill the position vacated by Piquet.
 Unser drove to a third place finish, while his son Al Unser Jr. won the race.
 It was Team Menard's best Indy 500 finish, the best finish for the Buick Indy engine, and the first time the Buick engine had gone the entire 500 mi.
 Later in the year, Unser was selected to drive as a substitute for the injured Rick Mears at Nazareth.
 It was Unser's first start for Penske since 1989, and his final start in a CART series event.
 He finished twelfth, earning one championship point.

-In 1993, driving for King Racing, he led fifteen laps at the Indianapolis 500 to extend his career laps-led record.
+In 1993, driving for King Racing, Unser led fifteen laps at the Indianapolis 500 to extend his career laps-led record.
 He finished twelfth, one lap down.

 A month shy of his 55th birthday, Unser entered the 1994 race with Arizona Motorsports, hoping to qualify for what would be his 28th Indy 500.
 The team was very underfunded, and Unser had considerable trouble getting the car up to speed.
 On the first weekend of qualifying, he waved off after a poor qualifying lap.
 After some minimal practice the following day, he quit the team.
 He announced his retirement on May 17, 1994.
 His son Al Unser Jr. won the Indianapolis 500 on his father's 55th birthday.